 Because due diligence searches are iterative, managing costs can be a challenge.

 “It is risky to provide a search result based on a cost point, so it needs to be done in steps,” Coletti said.
 “That way you’re not spending a huge amount of money on a restricted search that gives limited value.”

 Raise the effectiveness of your IP search

 In complex, innovative industries with increased pressure to fully monetize IP, due diligence searches reduce risk and give confidence for licensing, acquisitions and other business transactions, but only if they have been thoroughly planned and carefully executed.

 By building a team of trusted legal advisors and IP search specialists and developing an iterative, collaborative project strategy, you can prevent wasted time, avoid errors, and reduce legal risks so you can make critical decisions with greater confidence.

-We invite you to discuss your IP search strategies and needs with a member of our search team.
-To get started, please contact us at StrategicIP@cas.org.
+We invite you to discuss your IP search strategies and needs with one of our search professionals.
+To get started, please contact us.